jupitercow/sewn-in-simple-seo/readme.txt

 = Compatibility =

-This works with the Sewn In XML Sitemap plugin.
+Works with the Sewn In XML Sitemap plugin.
 When installed, the XML sitemap checkbox integrates with the SEO fields.
 The goal is to keep things very simple and integrated.

 == Installation ==